coi-dev/flutter-deltachat-core/README.md

 ## Relevant information
 - [Documentation](https://confluence-public.open-xchange.com/display/COIPublic/OX+Talk+Mobile+App)
-- Everything located in the [com.openxchange.deltachatcore.wrapper](https://gitlab.open-xchange.com/mobile/talk/tree/develop/delta_chat_core/android/src/main/java/com/openxchange/deltachatcore/wrapper) is mainly provided by the Delta Chat core team.
+- Everything located in the [com.b44t.messenger](https://github.com/open-xchange/flutter-deltachat-core/tree/master/android/src/main/java/com/b44t/messenger) package is mainly provided by the Delta Chat core team.
 This code should not get altered.
 - Within this repository only Flutter / Dart files should get edited.
 Java and C files shouldn't get changed as they are provided by sub repositories or other sources.

 ## Execution of the Flutter app